 Shortly after his work with Vanbrugh, Hawksmoor began to take commissions on his own.
 His style differed from both the prominent men he had worked with.
 It was neither so gracefully classical as Wren, nor as enthusiastically ornate as Vanbrugh's Baroque excesses.

-Unlike many of his contemporaries, such as James Gibbs and Thomas Archer, Hawksmoor had never traveled abroad to be influenced by Italianate fashion.
+Unlike many of his contemporaries, such as James Gibbs and Thomas Archer, Hawksmoor had never travelled abroad to be influenced by Italianate fashion.
 Instead, much of his Roman classical style was gained through close study of books.

 Showing his versatility, Hawksmoor designed the Clarendon Building in Roman classical style, and the wall screening Queen's College from High Street in exuberant Baroque

-On the ecclesiastical front, Hawksmoor was responsible for 6 new churches in London, built to serve the expanding London suburbs.
+On the ecclesiastical front, Hawksmoor was responsible for six new churches in London, built to serve the expanding London suburbs.
 Each of these designs is different, each unique.
 Of these churches only St. Mary Woolnoth is actually in the City.

 One of Hawksmoor's final great works was on another church, Westminster Abbey.
 When Christopher Wren died in 1723, Hawksmoor became Surveyor of the Abbey in Wren's place.